evgenyneu/evgenii.com/app/_posts/blog/2014-03-06-little-tips-on-google-plus-posting.md

 ---
 layout: blog_post
-title: "Podcast Digest: how to use Google Plus for promoting your content"
+title: "Podcast Digest: how to use Google Plus to promote your content"
 show_comments: true
 categories: blog
 meta_description: "Read my short summary of SEO 101 podcast about using Google Plus for promoting your content."